GlobalPass-AG/developer/docs/api-integration-guide/aml-screenings/aml-for-business-integration/retrieving-business-aml-pdf-report.md

 ---
-sidebar_position: 6.2
+sidebar_position: 2.2
 ---

 # Retrieving Business AML PDF Report

-To retrieve a latest PDF report of the screening, make an HTTP GET request to
+To retrieve a latest PDF report of the screening, make a HTTP GET request to

 _/api/v2/business/{screeningToken}/report_